 Examine The Overall Cost Of Your Coverage Per Employee

 Many small businesses overlook the fact that the cost per employee is an important factor in determining their overall premium rate.
 This is because many small businesses choose a policy with a low deductible and high premiums, only to find out later that they can’t afford it.
 If your company has 20 employees and you have $500,000 in coverage, your premium will be higher than if you had only 10 employees with $1 million in coverage.

 Make No Assumptions About What Is And Is Not Covered

 It’s tempting to assume that certain types of coverage are included in an insurance policy, but that’s not always the case.
 For example, many people assume that their homeowners’ or renters’ insurance policies will cover damage from floods caused by sewer backups or other water system failures at their place of business.
 However, this isn’t necessarily true.
 In fact, some homeowners’ policies specifically exclude this type of damage.

 To Cover All Of Your Risks, Go Beyond General Liability Insurance

 General liability covers injuries or property damage caused by your negligence or the negligence of your employees.
-For example, if an employee gets hurt on the job, general liability will pay out if it was the company’s fault (for example, if an employee slips and falls because there was no handrail in an area where employees walk).
+For example, if an employee gets hurt on the job, general liability will pay out if it was the company’s fault.
+This would apply if an employee slips and falls because there was no handrail in an area where employees walk.
 General liability doesn’t cover damage to items outside of your control like stolen merchandise or fire damage from an external source like a lightning strike.

 Conduct A Thorough Safety Analysis To Determine Your Coverage Requirements